St. Thomas Aquinas High School (Florida): History

-St. Anthony High School was founded by the Dominican Sisters of Adrian, Michigan in 1926.
-The upper school was added in 1936 and grew to a student body of 42 in four years, boasting nine graduates who comprised the Class of 1940.
+St. Anthony High School was founded by the Dominican Sisters of Adrian, Michigan, in 1926.
+The upper school was added in 1936 and grew to a student body of 42 in four years, boasting nine graduates who comprised the class of 1940.

 The upper school was renamed Central Catholic High School and moved to its present location in 1952.
 The original Central Catholic campus consisted of the main office wing, library, 15 classrooms, patio, cafeteria, kitchen, coaches’ office, and locker room facilities.
 The school erected a statue of Mary in 1957 that still graces the campus today.

 In September 1961, due to the opening of Cardinal Gibbons High School, a second Catholic school in Fort Lauderdale, the school chose St. Thomas Aquinas as its patron and official name.

 Academics

+On October 3rd, 2022, for the third time in its history, Broward’s oldest Catholic high school was designated a Blue Ribbon School by the U.S. Department of Education.
+This 2022 award — as an Exemplary High Performing School — adds to the ones St. Thomas won in 1984 and 1996.
+Winning schools must wait five years before applying for another award.

 On May 29, 1996, President Bill Clinton presented St. Thomas Aquinas High School with the Department of Education Blue Ribbon Award for excellence in education.
-This was the second time St. Thomas Aquinas received recognition by the U.S. Department of Education.
+This was the second time where St. Thomas Aquinas received recognition by the U.S. Department of Education.
 During the 1984-1985 school year, the school was first recognized as a "School of Excellence".

 St. Thomas Aquinas High School has been named to the Catholic High School Honor Roll five times (2004, 2005, 2006, 2007 and 2010).
 It is the only Catholic high school in the Archdiocese of Miami to have been listed as one of the Top 50 Catholic high schools in the United States for five years.